haller5/storm-steel/src/pages/index.md

 ### 2026-07-02

 Read 50 minutes once more, at a slightly slower pace though still respectable.
 And also started 10/10 Jikaku/Mining, hopefully this is worth it.
 About 10 cards is fine anyway for mining, and I’m not losing out a great deal.
+About 40 minutes of podcast, too.

 I haven’t done anything of the engineering project today, or not much at least, but will do more tomorrow.